All Products

 • match_type

-• hit: Outputs the matched feature.
-The operator uses the value of category to search in the first-level map, and then uses the value of item to search in the second-level map to get a result.
-If you need only one level of matching instead of two, you can set the key in the first level of the map to ALL and also set the category parameter in the feature generation configuration to "ALL".
+• hit: Returns a single matched feature.
+The operator queries the first-level map with the category value, and then queries the resulting second-level map with the item value to get a single result.
+For single-level matching, you can set the key in the first-level map to ALL and also set the category parameter to ALL.

-• multihit: Allows the category and item fields to be set to the MATCH_WILDCARD option, which is "ALL", to match multiple values.
+• multihit: Allows the category and item fields to use the ALL wildcard, which can return multiple matched values.

 • normalizer

 Optional.
 The normalization method.
-This parameter has the same meaning as the parameter of the same name for raw_feature.
-This parameter takes effect only when need_discrete=false.
+It has the same meaning as the configuration with the same name in raw_feature and takes effect only when need_discreate=false.

 • show_category

-Specifies whether to add the category prefix to the query result.
-The default value is true when need_discrete=true and match_type=hit.
-Otherwise, the default value is false.
+Specifies whether to prepend the category prefix to the query result.
+Defaults to true when need_discrete=true and match_type=hit, and false otherwise.

 • show_item